Terry Maple

-Terry Maple (born September 10, 1946) is an American behavioral research scientist, wildlife conservationist, Professor Emeritus (Georgia Institute of Technology) and zoo director emeritus.
+Terry Lee Maple (September 10, 1946 – December 3, 2023) was an American ethologist, wildlife conservationist, professor emeritus of the Georgia Institute of Technology, and zoo director emeritus.

-Maple has authored or co-authored 12 academic books, including Zoo Man, an autobiography detailing the early years of his career as a zoo director.
-His second autobiography, Professor in the Zoo, was published in August 2016.
-Most recently, he co-authored with Dan Marston, Comparative Psychology for Clinical Psychologists and Therapists (Kingsley, London, 2016).

-Maple is best known for his 18-year tenure as director, and later President and CEO, of Zoo Atlanta.
-He is credited with transforming the troubled zoo into a model institution and fiscally sound cultural attraction.
+Maple authored many publications on animal welfare.
+He was best known for his 18-year tenure as director, and later President and CEO, of Zoo Atlanta.
+He was credited with transforming the troubled zoo into a model institution and fiscally sound cultural attraction.

 Career

-President/CEO, Zoo Atlanta
+Zoo Atlanta

-In 1984, Atlanta Mayor Andrew Young appointed Maple, then a 38-year-old animal behaviorist, to serve as interim director of the Atlanta Zoo.
+In 1984, Atlanta Mayor Andrew Young appointed Maple, then a 38-year-old animal behaviourist, to serve as interim director of the Atlanta Zoo.
 An investigation revealed the facility was in disrepair and plagued with problems from political infighting to scandal.
 In addition, the zoo's membership was revoked by the Association of Zoos and Aquariums, the national zoo association and regulatory body.
 Maple was appointed interim director and ultimately director.

 That same year, the zoo was listed in Parade magazine as one of the ten worst zoos in the United States.
 The negative publicity prompted a strong public outcry from the community, and increased a growing public sentiment that the facility should be closed down.

 In 1985, the management of zoo operations was put in the hands of a new private non-profit organization, the Atlanta-Fulton County Zoo, Inc, with Maple responsible for overseeing all departments from animal care and veterinary services to fundraising.
 In addition to privatization, the zoo was rebranded Zoo Atlanta.